 So an hour into the journey after a scrumptious breakfast, we stopped at the Tipu Sultan Palace at Srirangapattna.
 This was the capital city where Tipu Sultan’s ruled his kingdom.
 It is refered to as Dariya Daulat Bagh.
 The summer palace is made entirely of teak wood.
-The architecture style it is built in is very Indo-Islamic.
-The paintings on the wall are picturesque, so intricate and with such precision.
-My favorite part of the summer palace was the well groomed stretch of lawn.
-Photography is strictly prohibited and even though we wanted to click a few, there were watchman around yelling like broken tape recorders irrespective of the gender – “No photography Sir!”
+The architecture style it is built-in is very Indo-Islamic.
+The paintings on the wall are picturesque, so intricate, and with such precision.
+My favorite part of the summer palace was the well-groomed stretch of lawn.
+Photography is strictly prohibited and even though we wanted to click a few, there were watchmen around yelling like broken tape recorders irrespective of the gender – “No photography Sir!”

 I figured time to just soak in the awesome work of art on the walls.
 We were allowed to click pictures of the garden from the inside.
-The Watergate, per history is where the British army entered the fort and had seized Tipu Sultan’s palace and killed him.
+The Watergate, per history, is where the British army entered the fort and had seized Tipu Sultan’s palace, and killed him.
 The history is imprinted with paintings and the silence is very eerie.
 There is a 3D Painting of Tipu Sultan himself.
-Its as thou he is watching us no matter which side we walk.
+It’s as though he is watching us no matter which side we walk.

-Next we drove down to the Gumbaz.
-It is the burial chamber of Haider Ali(Tipu’s Father), Fatima Begum (Tipu’s Mother) and Tipu Sultan himself.
+Next, we drove down to the Gumbaz.
+It is the burial chamber of Haider Ali(Tipu’s Father), Fatima Begum (Tipu’s Mother), and Tipu Sultan himself.
 There are several other tombs of his relatives around.
-This was constructed by Tipu when he was the King of Mysore, in the midst of Lalbagh Gardern.
-This structure holds a tablet in persian script highlighting the martyrdom of Tipu Sultan back in 1799AD.
+This was constructed by Tipu when he was the King of Mysore, in the midst of Lalbagh Garden.
+This structure holds a tablet in Persian script highlighting the martyrdom of Tipu Sultan back in 1799AD.
 The 36 pillars signify the 36 glorious years of both Hyder Ali and Tipu Sultan.

-The temperature was soaring, as it was mid afternoon, we decided to drive over the another impressive architecture and one of the oldest and largest churches in India – St. Philomena’s Church.
-The prominent feature are the two spires and can be seen from a distance.
-This Neo-gothic style, was built way back in 1843, this was built primarily for the British officers stations at Srirangapatnra and around Mysore.
-St. Philomena, was was a Grecian Princess, martyred in the 4th century.
+The temperature was soaring, as it was mid-afternoon, we decided to drive over another impressive architecture and one of the oldest and largest churches in India – St. Philomena’s Church.
+The prominent feature is the two spires and can be seen from a distance.
+This Neo-gothic style was built way back in 1843, this was built primarily for the British officer’s stations at Srirangapatnra and around Mysore.
+St. Philomena was a Grecian Princess, martyred in the 4th century.
 One of her relics was obtained by Thamboo Chetty, secretary of the Maharaja of Mysore in 1926.

 © 2016, Skinnygirldiariez.com.
 All rights reserved.
 Do not copy and reproduce text or images without permission.